Dr Loumidis has helped

 Counselling is a systematic process which gives individuals an

-of living more resourcefully, with a greater sense of well being.
+resourcefully, with a greater sense of wellbeing.
+Counselling may be

 When someone close to us dies or is in the process of dying, people may